Nonsense mutation: Suppressing nonsense mutations

-Because nonsense mutations result in altered mRNA with a premature stop codon, one way of suppressing the damage done to the final protein’s function is to alter the tRNA that reads the mRNA.
-These tRNA’s are termed suppressor tRNA’s.
+Because nonsense mutations result in altered mRNA with a premature stop codon, one way of suppressing the damage done to the final protein's function is to alter the tRNA that reads the mRNA.
+These tRNA’s are termed suppressor tRNA's.
 If the stop codon is UAG, any other amino acid tRNA could be altered from its original anticodon to AUC so it will recognize the UAG codon instead.
 This will result in the protein not being truncated, but it may still have an altered amino acid.
 These suppressor tRNA mutations are only possible if the cell has more than one tRNA that reads a particular codon, otherwise the mutation would kill the cell.
 The only stop codons are UAG, UAA, and UGA.
 UAG and UAA suppressors read their respective stop codons instead of their original codon, but UAA suppressors also read UAG due to wobble base pairing.
 UGA suppressors are very rare.
 Another hurdle to pass in this technique is the fact that stop codons are also recognized by release factors, so the tRNA still needs to compete with the release factors to keep the translation going.
 Because of this, suppression is usually only 10-40% successful.
 These suppressor tRNA mutations also target stop codons that are not mutations, causing some proteins to be much longer than they should be.
 Only bacteria and lower eukaryotes can survive with these mutations, mammal and insect cells die as a result of a suppressor mutation.

-Common Disease-Associated Nonsense Mutations
+For historical reasons the three stop codons were given names (see Stop codons): UAG is called the amber codon, UAA is called the ochre codon, and UGA is called the opal codon.

+Common disease-associated nonsense mutations

 Nonsense mutations comprise around 20% of single nucleotide substitutions within protein coding sequences that result in human disease.
 Nonsense mutation-mediated pathology is often attributed to reduced amounts of full-length protein, because only 5-25% of transcripts possessing nonsense mutations do not undergo nonsense-mediated decay (NMD).
 Translation of the remaining nonsense-bearing mRNA may generate abbreviated protein variants with toxic effects.